Articles Posted in Verdicts & Settlements

 Searching for a lawyer who practices in the area of medical malpractice in Chicago, Illinois is as easy as opening up you web browser and Googling “medical malpractice chicago.”
 When i ran this search term Google returned 275,000 search results.
 The first page of results alone listed more then 30 lawyers, including those who have purchased sponsored ads.
 I know a lot of these lawyers, and some of them do practice in the area of medical malpractice and are very fine attorneys.
 The vast majority of others are “brokers”, business men who earn a living referring cases to other lawyers who are capable of actually working on a case and expecting part of the fee as a result of finding the case.

-At Goldberg & Goldberg we have been practicing in the area of medical malpractice in Chicago for more then forty years.
+At Goldberg & Goldberg, LLC we have been practicing in the area of medical malpractice in Chicago for more then forty years.
 We do not broker cases out to other lawyers.
 We work up and try our client’s cases ourselves.
 Our results speak for themselves.
 We have collected almost $1 billion in compensation for our clients.

 When you interview a lawyer that you have found on the internet about his ability to handle your case you are making an intensely important decision.
 Can this lawyer carry my banner and accomplish the herculean task of bringing a hospital or doctor to his knees in court.
 In order to do this you should ask a few basic questions of your potential lawyer to see if he has the right stuff to handle your case.
 If the lawyer hems and haws when answering your direct question you should consider finding someone else to represent you.
 Here are some sample questions you should ask: